sanmarjx/MechaCar_Statistical_Analysis/README.md

 ![t test lot 3](https://user-images.githubusercontent.com/116690861/221419952-1bbb934d-d18f-4cba-9fa9-479533122433.png)

-- he T-test for lot 3 tells us that the mean is statistically different from the population mean.
+- The T-test for lot 3 tells us that the mean is statistically different from the population mean.
 With a p-value of 0.04168 ther is enough evidence to reject the null hypothesis.

 ## Study Design: MechCar vs Competition
 One factor that is going to determine the success of the MechaCar in the market is to determine if it is priced correctly according to its features.